 - 2-Day Bangkok to Pattaya Cycling Adventure

 The other half of the park is the crocodile farm and zoo.
 It is important to note that this is a zoo by the eastern definition.
 Unlike a western-style zoo, where the focus is on conservation and recreating natural environments, the animals in the Million Years Stone Park can be quite closely interacted with.
-You can feed the crocodiles with a chicken on a fishing pole (for 100 baht per chicken), give bananas to the giraffes (50 baht), ride the elephants or sit and have your picture taken with white tigers.
+You can feed the crocodiles with a chicken on a fishing pole (for 100 baht per chicken), give bananas to the giraffes (50 baht), among other attractions which western visitors might find distasteful.
 There are also eight daily crocodile shows, featuring handlers defying serious injury by teasing and playing with the crocs.